 5. Carry a basic safety/fix kit with you.

 When going for a bike ride further than down the street, you should carry a basic kit with you.
-In fact, I recently wrote a blog post about everything that I take along when biking with the family.
-At a minimum, you should carry a pump, spare tube or patch kit, water, and cash/credit card/insurance card in case of an emergency.
+At a minimum, you should carry a pump, spare tube or patch kit, water, some snacks, and cash/credit card/insurance card in case of an emergency.

 6. Keep your kiddo close.